lvliris/ObjectDetection/README.md

 ### Getting Started
 - Create a solution with Visual Studio and include the source code
-- Download the [GeTui APP](http://docs.getui.com/download.html) and use the value in the app to replace the "appId", "appKey", "masterSecret" and "cid" in GRTUI.h
+- Download the [GeTui APP](http://docs.getui.com/download.html) and use the value in the app to replace the "appId", "appKey", "masterSecret" and "cid" in GETUI.h
 - Build the solution
 - Run ObjectDetect.cpp